-As we approach the momentous 250th anniversary of American independence, our Fall Scholar Series invites you on an extraordinary journey through the Revolutionary era—from the intimate experiences of ordinary soldiers to the grand sweep of cinematic storytelling, and the hidden histories preserved within our own community.
+As we approach the momentous 250th anniversary of American independence, our Fall Scholars Series invites you on a journey through the Revolutionary era—from the intimate experiences of ordinary soldiers to the grand sweep of cinematic storytelling, and the hidden histories preserved within our own community.

-This autumn, we present three remarkable events that illuminate different facets of America's founding struggle, each offering unique perspectives on the courage, sacrifice, and vision that shaped our nation.
+This Fall, we present three events that illuminate different facets of America's founding struggle, each offering unique perspectives on the courage, sacrifice, and vision that shaped our nation.
+Come to one or come to all!
+Series tickets available.

 Joseph Plumb Martin: The Soldier's Story